 Dental bridges life expectancy

 With good oral hygiene, a dental bridge can last upwards of 10 to 15 years.
 It is important to maintain good oral hygiene practices, including brushing twice a day and flossing at least once per day.
-By maintaining regular cleanings and exams, your dentist will track any issues with the bridge and will help prolong its lifespan.
+By maintaining regular cleanings and exams, your dentist in Mesa, AZ will track any issues with the bridge and will help prolong its lifespan.

 Please schedule an appointment online or call us at (480) 838-8558 to have a consultation with Dr. Christopher Payne, and we will be happy to help.